 What is Dow Jones Industrial Average (DJIA)?
-All you need to know
+Best way to invest in DJIA

 The Dow Jones Industrial Average (DJIA) is possibly the most commonly followed financial market index globally.
 Yet, very few people know that it represents just 30 businesses.